mdpi-filter/mdpi-filter-microsoft-edge/SECURITY.md

 ## Supported Versions

-This document covers all maintained releases of the MDPI Filter Chrome extension.
+This document covers all maintained releases of the MDPI Filter Microsoft Edge extension.
-Security fixes are applied to every version that is still published in the Chrome Web Store.
+Security fixes are applied to every version that is still published in the Microsoft Edge Add-ons store.

 | Version    | Supported        |
 | ---------- | ---------------- |